Christianity and paganism: Legislation

 By the time the pro-pagan emperor Julian (r.
 360–363) made his trip through Asia Minor to Antioch to assemble an army and resume war against Persia, opposing sacrifice had become the norm among the people.
 Julian reached Antioch on July 18 which coincided with a pagan festival that had already become secular: it did not include sacrifice.
 Julian's preference for blood sacrifice found little support, and the citizens of Antioch accused Julian of "turning the world upside down" by reinstituting it, calling him "slaughterer".
 "When Julian restored altars in Antioch, the Christian populace promptly threw them down again".
 Julian succeeded in marching to the Sassanid capital of Ctesiphon, but during the Battle of Samarra, he was mortally wounded.
 The facts of his death have become obscured by the "war of words between Christians and pagans" which followed.
 It was "principally over the source of the fatal spear...
-The thought that Julian might have died by the hand of one of his own side... was a godsend to a Christian tradition eager to have the apostate emperor accorded his just desserts.
+The thought that Julian might have died by the hand of one of his own side... was a godsend to a Christian tradition eager to have the apostate emperor accorded his just deserts.
 Yet such a rumor was not solely the product of religious polemic.
 It had its roots in the broader trail of disaffection Julian left in his wake".

 One of the first things that is important about this, in Malcolm Errington's view, is how much anti-pagan legislation was applied and used, which would show how dependable the laws are as a reflection of what actually happened to pagans in history.
 Brown says that, given the large numbers of non-Christians in every region at this time, local authorities were "notoriously lax" in imposing them.
 Christian bishops also frequently obstructed their application.
 The harsh imperial edicts had to face the vast following of paganism among the population, and the passive resistance of governors and magistrates, thereby limiting their impact.
 Limiting, but not eliminating impact altogether, as Anna Leone says, "Temple closures and the prohibition of sacrifices had an impact...
 After AD 375 the majority of [pagan] religious offices disappear completely from the epigraphic record".

 Secondly, the laws reveal the emergence of a language of intolerance.
 The legal language runs parallel to the writings of the apologists, such as Augustine of Hippo and Theodoret of Cyrrhus, and heresiologists such as Epiphanius of Salamis.
 Christian writers and imperial legislators both drew on a rhetoric of conquest.
 These writings were commonly hostile and often contemptuous toward a paganism Christianity saw as already defeated.